Ednita Nazario: 1999–2012

 In 1999 Nazario resurged in music, with Corazón (Sweetheart).
 The album, produced and directed by Dräco Rosa, went platinum in just a week.
 The album also got her several awards and two Billboard nominations.
 In 2001, after signing a new record deal with Sony Music, she released Sin Límite (Limitless), which featured fellow singer and songwriter Tommy Torres as producer.

 In 2002 she fulfilled one of her dreams by transforming the Luis A. Ferré Performing Arts Center into a recording studio and inviting 300 friends to share with her two nights of an acoustic concert.
 The concert was released in two separate albums: Acústico I & II (Unplugged Vol 1 & 2).
 The presentation included a duo with Beto Cuevas, lead singer of the Latin-American band La Ley.

 Next year, with Tommy Torres again producing, Nazario released Por Tí (Because of You).
 The album featured collaborations with Ricky Martin and Luis Fonsi.
 The supporting concert broke all attendance records in Puerto Rico.
 She followed with Apasionada (Passionate), also produced by Torres.
 This included collaborations with composer Claudia Brandt, Sin Bandera's Noel Schajris, and Luis Fonsi.

-In December 2007 Nazario released her album "Real" produced by renowned producer Armando Avila (La 5ª Estación) and Graeme Pleeth (Sonique).
+In December 2007 Nazario released her album "Real" produced by producer Armando Avila (La 5ª Estación) and Graeme Pleeth (Sonique).
 The album was recorded in London, Nashville, Mexico City and Miami, and debuted at number 1 in Billboard's Top Latin Albums and Top Latin Pop Albums, selling over 18,000 copies the first week.
 On July 2, 2008, Nazario filmed a music video for "No" along Natalia Jiménez of La 5ª Estación.
 Nazario was one of several artists selected to perform in "KQ Live Concert" on September 27, 2008.
-Organized by KQ 105 FM, the event included several renowned artists from Puerto Rico and other Latin American countries.
+Organized by KQ 105 FM, the event included several artists from Puerto Rico and other Latin American countries.